gordonwilliamsburg/gordonwilliamsburg/README.md

 Started and led the MLOps team in the company.

-Now full circle back to design and reinventing fashion.
+Now full circle back to design.

 **Academic Background**: